Bertinus/ActiveDrugCombination/README.md

-# Effect of drug combination prediction using Active Learning
+# Predicting the effect of drug combinations: an Active Learning Approach

 ## Data